April 20, 2024, 04:05:02 am

 Typical French.
 Being mean to everyone that isn't French or Canadian. :U

-.
+I would have hoped so lol, I would appreciate to have a girlfriend Tongue.
 (Funny how I say I need a girlfriend in half my posts, and talk about my girlfriend in the other half)

 It's okay, he was suffering too much anyways.